Barbecue Beef Brisket Texas Style

 Brisket is great with potatoes.
 For sandwiches, use thick slices of sturdy bread or kaiser rolls, and let the gravy soak in and get sloppy.
 Garnish with grilled ancho and red bell peppers or caramelized onions.

 1) Trim.
 Rinse the meat and dry it with paper towels.
 If you have a packer, trim off most of the fat cap but leave about 1/4".
 If you are trimming a packer, until you get the hang of it you might cut off some of the meat while trimming.
 No harm, no foul.
+I remove the point.
 Some cooks attempt to remove some of the fat layer between the flat and the point by slicing them apart from both sides, but not slicing all the way through so they remain attached.
 If you are competing, trim the flat to about 9" wide in order to fit the width of the standard 9" x 9" turn-in box after shrinkage.
 On the meaty side, slice off any silverskin, a tough thin membrane.
 If you have a HOF, you probably will not need to trim much at all.
 Just make sure there is no silverskin on the meaty side.
 I freeze the fat, save it, and grind it if I think my burgers need more fat.
 I render some of it over low heat in a pan and freeze that too.
 I use it to paint my steaks just before searing.

 2) Pump.
-I always inject briskets with beef broth.
+I almost always inject briskets with beef broth.
 This meat takes so long to cook the extra moisture is needed to keep it from dehydrating, and the salt helps the meat hold on to moisture and enhances flavor.
 Use broth only.
 No need to add spices juices or other flavorings.
 All we want here is moisture.
 We don't want the fluid to mask the flavor of the meat.
 If you have a hypodermic for injecting meat, now's the time to use it.
 Pump in about 1 ounce of beef broth per pound of raw meat by inserting the needle parallel to the grain in several locations about 1" apart and back it out as you press the plunger.
 Do it in the sink and be careful so you don't get squirted in the eye.

 4) Preheat.
-OK, before we begin, it is important to note that brisket is an inexact science, and the timing can vary significantly depending on the size of your brisket, it's moisture and fat content, and the nature of your cooker, not to mention the accuracy of your thermometer.
+OK, before we begin, it is important to remember that brisket is an inexact science, and the timing can vary significantly depending on the size of your brisket, it's moisture and fat content, and the nature of your cooker, not to mention the accuracy of your thermometer.
 But the method I describe has a long period of resting in an insulated beer cooler, and that time is flexible so you can use that buffer time to keep dinner on schedule.
 Keep the meat chilled.
 Chilled meat attracts more smoke (read about this in my article on smoke).
 If you are using a grill, set it up for indirect cooking.
 Click here to see how to set up a gas grill.
 Here's how to set up a charcoal grill, and here's how to set up a bullet smoker like the Weber Smokey Mountain.
 Get the temp stabilized at about 235°F. We want to cook at about 225°F, but the temp will drop a bit once you load in the cold meat.